 We are now offering live, virtual programs AND in-person seminars!

 For almost 50 years, the School of Social Work has been providing continuing education seminars and post-master's certificate programs for social workers, professional counselors, marriage and family therapists, psychologists and other human service professionals.
-Check out our schedule and register today.
+Our programs allow human service professionals to maintain their skills and earn Continuing Education Credits (CECs) for licensure.

 Instructors are experts in their fields and the topics they address are current and relevant to practice today.
 Participant feedback is important to us and every program is evaluated.

-Earn Continuing Education Credits (CECs) for licensure.
-We are accredited by the Council on Social Work Education and approved by the Connecticut Dept. of Public Health to provide continuing education credits.
+We are accredited by the Council on Social Work Education and approved by the Connecticut Dept. of Public Health to provide CECs.
 Programming is offered throughout the year.
+Check out our schedule and register today.

 Parking in the Connecticut Convention Center Garage (100 Columbus Blvd) is included in your registration fee for in-person seminars.
 Driving directions and parking instructions will also be included in your confirmation email once your registration is complete.
 Directions to the CT Convention Center Garage.